 Famciclovir is a nucleoside analogue and antiviral agent used in therapy of herpes zoster and simplex virus infections.
 Famciclovir is associated with a low rate of mild-to-moderate serum ALT elevations during therapy, but has not been associated with instances of clinically apparent liver injury.

 Famciclovir (fam sye' kloe vir) is an acyclic purine nucleoside analogue with antiviral activity against many herpes viruses, including herpes simplex 1 and 2, cytomegalovirus, Ebstein-Barr virus and varicella-zoster.
 Famciclovir is a prodrug of penciclovir which is the active component.
 After absorption, famciclovir is converted in the liver to penciclovir which is phosphorylated intracellularly by viral kinases; the resultant triphosphate competes with guanosine for incorporation into viral DNA, blocking viral DNA polymerase activity.
 Famciclovir is indicated for therapy of varicella zoster and for mucocutaneous or genital herpes simplex infections, both type 1 and 2.
 Famciclovir was approved for use in the United States in 1994 and is widely used in treatment of herpes zoster and prophylaxis of genital and mucocutaneous herpes simplex infection.
 Famciclovir is available as tablets of 125, 250 and 500 mg, generically and under the brand name of Famvir.
-The typical recommended oral dose in adults is 500 to 1000 mg two or three times daily for 7 days; the usual prophylactic dose is 250 to 500 mg twice daily.
-Side effects are uncommon but include headache, dizziness, and gastrointestinal upset.
+The recommended dose of famciclovir and duration of therapy varies by indication.
+The typical recommended oral dose for herpes zoster in adults is 500 three times daily for 7 days; a lower daily dose is recommended for prophylaxis.
+Side effects are uncommon but can include headache, dizziness, and gastrointestinal upset.

-Oral therapy with famciclovir has been associated with a low rate of serum aminotransferase elevations; in pooled analyses of patients on long term suppressive therapy, 3.2% of famciclovir vs 1.5% of placebo recipients had ALT elevations above twice normal.
+Famciclovir has been associated with a low rate of serum aminotransferase elevations during oral therapy.
+In pooled analyses of patients on long term suppressive therapy, 3.2% of famciclovir vs 1.5% of placebo recipients had ALT elevations above twice normal.
 The elevations were transient and asymptomatic and resolved even without dose modification.
 Since approval, cases of cholestatic jaundice have been reported to the sponsor, but there have been no published cases.
-Thus, clinically apparent liver disease due to famciclovir must be exceedingly rare if it occurs at all.
+Thus, clinically apparent liver disease due to famciclovir must be rare if it occurs at all.

 Mechanism of Injury